 Provide examples of when you have developed the skills Savills seeks; you can use examples from university, part-time jobs, societies you’ve been a part of or any gap year experiences.
 It’s important to link your abilities to the area in which you’re hoping to work.
 For example, if you are applying to the commercial graduate scheme you should be aware that transactions tend to be longer and that you need to build up strong, on-going relationships with clients.
 Describe why this suits you.
 Perhaps one of the things you enjoyed most about your part-time job in a pub was developing your client relationship-building skills through interacting with regular customers.

 As a general rule, it is always preferred for you to address your covering letter to a specific person, rather than using a general 'Dear Sir or Madam'.
-However, Savills specify that you should address your covering letter to ‘Graduate Recruitment Team’.
+However, Savills has previously specified that you should address your covering letter to ‘Graduate Recruitment Team’.

-If your online application is successful you will be invited to attend an assessment centre in January.
-Savills don’t give many details about the content of the assessment centre, but past candidates have revealed it usually takes place in London and lasts a day.
-Savills specify that there will not be a formal interview during the assessment centre itself.
+If your online application is successful you will be invited to attend an assessment centre in December or January (the exception being building surveying, which has its 2019 assessment centre at the end of November).
+Savills doesn’t give many details about the content of the assessment centre, but past candidates have revealed it usually takes place in London and lasts a day.
+Savills has previously specified that there will not be a formal interview during the assessment centre itself.

 Accounts of the assessment days differ, but, from what previous candidates have said, it could include: